The Alberta Library

 The Alberta Library (TAL), a consortium of 49 public, university, college, technical institute and special libraries, selected a solution from OCLC to launch its revamped union catalogue, TAL Online, in October 2013.
 By adding OCLC control numbers into member libraries' records to facilitate deep linking and by maintaining holdings in the WorldCat® database, the consortium greatly enhanced the discovery process for users throughout the province.

 The Alberta Library was formed in 1997 as a virtual library consortium to connect Alberta's physical and digital libraries to promote resource sharing throughout the province.
-In 2009, TAL Online, the province's union catalogue, was identified as a priority in the Government of Alberta's Ministry of Municipal Affairs report, Framework for the Future: Positioning Alberta Libraries for the 21st Century.
+In 2009, TAL Online was identified as a priority in the Government of Alberta's Ministry of Municipal Affairs report, Framework for the Future: Positioning Alberta Libraries for the 21st Century.
 Also, building a new group catalogue was Recommendation 1.1 in Alberta Public Libraries Technology Report and Recommendations, published in 2011.

 In July 2013, The Alberta Library and the Alberta Municipal Affairs Public Library Services Branch entered into an agreement to revamp TAL Online using WorldCat, the most comprehensive online database of resources available in libraries worldwide.
 Working with the WorldCat group catalogue provides users with a modern interface that includes social tools such as list creation, a Facebook widget and a Google gadget.
 Improved searching and metadata for accessing multilingual resources and a multilingual interface support the goals of the provincial government to provide services to help integrate immigrants.
 WorldCat surfaces Alberta's library collections through Google Books, Wikipedia, social networking sites such as Goodreads and DOGObooks and other OCLC syndication partners.

 "The revamped TAL Online launched in October 2013.
-Within the first six months, TAL Online has supposed more than 50,000 users, more than 200,000 searches and thousands of interlibrary loan requests."
+Within the first six months, TAL Online has supported more than 50,000 users, more than 200,000 searches and thousands of interlibrary loan requests."

-"It's great to see our vision of barrier-free access to resources realized," said Clive Maishment, TAL's CEO.
+"It's great to see our vision of barrier-free access to resources realised," said Clive Maishment, TAL's CEO.

 TAL Online facilitates resource sharing requests using a custom-built Where Are You From (WAYF) Application, Interface & Administrative Panel.
 Created in partnership with software developer Hybrid Forge, WAYF facilitates resource sharing to TAL's member libraries across multiple integrated library systems and interlibrary loan (ILL) management solutions in an attractive and responsive interface.

-TAL Online and Hybrid Forge developed a custom configuration to streamline workflows from an internal perspective, bridging individual academic libraries' ILL management software and the public libraries' OCLC VDX ILL management software and using the WorldCat Search API.
+TAL Online and Hybrid Forge developed a custom configuration to streamline workflows from an internal perspective.
+The solution bridges individual academic libraries' ILL management software with the public libraries' OCLC VDX ILL management software using the WorldCat Search API.
 Externally, the experience is now consistent for users and expanded to include more organic search paths for resources held by TAL libraries.